 It is a disturbing and well documented article published on January 11 by our Spanish colleagues from PadelInside.
-Its title: “Tennis will take control of the padel in 2023: Luigi Carraro and the Trojan horse” (El tenis tomará el control del pádel in 2023: Luigi Carraro y el Caballo de Troya).
-The article is illustrated by a drawing representing a small fish, the FIP (International Federation of padel), about to be swallowed by a big fish, the ITF (International Tennis Federation).
+Its title: “Tennis will take control of padel in 2023: Luigi Carraro and the Trojan Horse” (El tenis tomará el control del pádel en 2023: Luigi Carraro y el Caballo de Troya).
+The article is illustrated with a drawing representing a small fish, the FIP (International Padel Federation), about to be swallowed by a big fish, the ITF (International Tennis Federation).

-This all follows the failed attempt last November to takeover of padel World by ITF, to the detriment of the federation which has managed this sport for 31 years, the FIP.
-But after an outcry from the world of padel, the ITF General Assembly saw the tennis federations reject President David Haggerty's proposal.
-After this favorable outcome, the President of the FIP Luigi Carraro was delighted with this “stinging defeat” from the ITF and its president, hailing “a victory for the independence and integrity of sport”.
+This all follows the failed attempt last November to ITF Takeover of World Padel, to the detriment of the federation that has managed this sport for 31 years, the FIP.
+But after an outcry from the world of padel, the ITF General Assembly saw the tennis federations reject the proposal of President David Haggerty.
+After this favorable outcome, the president of the FIP Luigi Carraro was delighted with this “stinging defeat” from the ITF and its president, hailing “a victory for the independence and integrity of sport”.

 A simple battle in an uncertain war